mmmorris1975/aws-runas/docs/oidc_config.md

 * `jump_role_arn` For cases where you will perform OIDC authentication to assume an initial (jump) role to retrieve credentials which allow you to assume a role in the target AWS account, configure this value with the role ARN needed for the initial role.
-Your AWS IAM or identity provider administrator should know if you need to configure this attribute.
+Your AWS IAM or identity provider administrator should know if you need to configure this attribute, and the value to set.
 * `credentials_duration` This attribute specifies the lifetime of the assume role credentials requested by aws-runas.
   Except for a narrow set of cases, it's usually safe to leave this setting at the default value of 1h.
 Valid values are between 15m and 12h, however setting this value above the default 1h requires the IAM role in AWS to be configured to allow the extended duration.
 Attempts to set a duration longer than the IAM role can support will cause aws-runas to fail with an error.
+* `mfa_type` Use this attribute to force a specific MFA type instead of the provider auto-detection logic.

-Values for the `credentials_duration` properties are specified as golang time.Duration strings.
+Values for the `credentials_duration` property are specified as golang time.Duration strings.
-(See [https://golang.org/pkg/time/#ParseDuration](https://golang.org/pkg/time/#ParseDuration) for more info)  The scope of these setting is determined by where they are set in the profiles.
+(See [https://golang.org/pkg/time/#ParseDuration](https://golang.org/pkg/time/#ParseDuration) for more info)  The scope of these settings are determined by where they are set in the profiles.
 The most specific setting is used, so a value specified in a role profile will be used instead of a value defined in the default section.

 ### Web Identity Credentials
 There are multiple ways to provide an OIDC password to aws-runas for you to authenticate with the identity provider.
+If none of the below methods are used, aws-runas will prompt for the password when required.

 #### Credentials File (preferred)
 A password can be set in the AWS credentials file, which will be used if neither the command line option, nor environment